 With the increasing penetration of bedside ultrasonography into emergency department practice, this is a tool that is readily available to answer some critical questions in an unstable patient with an aortic dissection.
 While it is poorly sensitive for diagnosis of type B dissection and only moderately sensitive for type A dissection (in expert hands), it is often helpful in demonstrating the presence or absence of a pericardial effusion or wall motion abnormalities.
 Aortic insufficiency may also be demonstrated with this modality, though this is not a finding most emergency physicians are accustomed to identifying.
-The aortic root can often be visualized with TTE, though the arch is not easily seen in adults.
-Electrocardiogram (ECG)
+The aortic root and descending thoracic aorta can often be partially visualized with TTE, though the arch is not easily seen in adults.

-As the majority of these patients will present with chest pain and/or hemodynamic instability all should have a 12-lead ECG.
-Nearly one-third will have a completely normal tracing, though approximately 5% of patients with type A dissection will have an ECG diagnostic of acute MI.
+As the majority of these patients will present with chest pain and/or hemodynamic instability, all should have a 12-lead ECG.
+Nearly one-third will have a normal tracing, though approximately 5% of patients with type A dissection will have an ECG diagnostic of acute MI.
 The acute MI may be a direct consequence of a dissection into the coronary ostia.
 The right coronary artery is more commonly affected than the left, so inferior changes are more likely.
 Ischemia without infarction is identified in 15% of cases.
-Left ventricular hypertrophy is seen in one-quarter of patients with aortic dissection, but this is such a common finding that its specificity is poor.
+Left ventricular hypertrophy is seen in one-quarter of patients with aortic dissection, but this is such a common finding that its presence is not helpful for diagnosis.

 The only lab test that has been reasonably studied and shows any promise as a screening tool for thoracic aortic dissection is D-dimer; however, because of its lack of specificity, ordering this assay may result in an increase in the number of imaging studies done to exclude the diagnosis.
 In addition, false negative results can be seen in a number of scenarios, such as a thrombosed false lumen or chronic aortic dissection.
-D-dimer is not currently recommended as a screening test for thoracic aortic dissection.
+D-dimer is not currently recommended as a screening test for thoracic aortic dissection, though recent data looking at combined use of the Aortic Dissection Detection Risk Score and D-dimer may show promise.
 Other lab tests that may be ordered for these patients, and their expected findings, include the following: